Skip to main content

 Here is a template you can use and customize to your needs.

 To set up an access-only form with a code requirement, begin by adding a “text” field at the start of your formaloo.
-The form should be multi-step.
+The form should be one question at a time.

 Make sure this field is set as required so that only users with the code can submit data.
 To maintain security, share the code only with authorized individuals who need to access the form.

-On the “Passcode” field, add a new condition:
+On the first field asking for a passcode, add a new condition:

-• If the passcode is equal to “code123”, jump to “Welcome!
-Let’s submit the form”.
-Otherwise, jump to “the passcode is wrong!”.
+• If the passcode is equal to “code123”, jump to “Success”.
+Otherwise, jump to “Access denied”.

-Finally, on the “The passcode is wrong!” field, set the condition to Always jump to “Passcode”.
+• Finally, on the “access denied” field, set the condition to Always jump to the field asking for a passcode, the first field in our case.

 Once the form is ready, users will have to input the correct code before they can submit their responses.
 This ensures that only those who are authorized can access the form, and sensitive data remains protected.